adityajangam90045/SupersStore-Sales-annual-report-/README.md

 # SupersStore-Sales-annual-report

 ##  Objective
-The main objective is i wanted to create a superstore annual report for year 2022 so the superstore  can understand the customer sales and with that annual report how they can improve their sales in future
+The main objective is i wanted to create a superstore annual report  so the superstore  can understand the customer sales and with that annual report how they can improve their sales in future

 ## Sample Questions
 1)Compare the sales and orders using single chart